Quantum Dynamical and isotopic effects for Hydrogen isotopes scattering at W(110) surface: Method

 Here, $A_{j_xj_yj_z}(t)$ are time-dependent expansion coefficients.
 A number $n_i$ of SPFs $\{\varphi_{j_i}\}$ is chosen to represent accurately the $Q_\kappa=\{X,Y,Z\}$ nuclear degree of freedom.
 In the Heidelberg implementation of MCTDH, the SPFs for the generalized $Q_\kappa$ coordinates are further expanded in a time-independent primitive basis of functions $\{\chi_{i_\kappa}(Q_{\kappa})\}$ as

 with $c_{i_\kappa j_\kappa}(t)$ the time-dependent coefficients of the SPF and $N_\kappa$ the number of grid points associated to the $\kappa$-th degree of freedom.
-Substituting Eq.\,\eqref{eqn:hartreeWF} in Eq.\,\eqref{tdse} and applying the Dirac-Frenkel variation principle leads to coupled equations of motion (EOM) for the coefficients, $A_{j_xj_yj_z}(t)$, and the SPFs, via the evolution of the contraction coefficients $c_{i_\kappa j_\kappa}(t)$.
-These EOM can be solved numerically using various integration schemes, as described in detail elsewhere \cite{Beck2000}.
-Here, we make use of the so-called constant mean-field integration (CMF) scheme (relative tolerance: 10$^{-5}$), using the Burlisch-Stoer algorithm (steps: 7, relative tolerance: 10$^{-7}$) and Short-Iterative Lanczos algorithm (iteration depth: 12, relative tolerance: 10$^{-6}$) for the propagation of the SPFs and coefficients, respectively.
+Substituting Eq.\,\eqref{eqn:hartreeWF} into Eq.\,\eqref{tdse} and applying the Dirac-Frenkel variational principle leads to coupled equations of motion (EOM) for the coefficients, $A_{j_xj_yj_z}(t)$, and the SPFs, via the evolution of the contraction coefficients $c_{i_\kappa j_\kappa}(t)$.
+These EOM are solved numerically using various integration schemes, as described in detail elsewhere. \cite{Beck2000} Here, we make use of the so-called constant mean-field integration (CMF) scheme (relative tolerance: 10$^{-5}$), using the Burlisch-Stoer algorithm (steps: 7, relative tolerance: 10$^{-7}$) and Short-Iterative Lanczos algorithm (iteration depth: 12, relative tolerance: 10$^{-6}$) for the propagation of the SPFs and coefficients, respectively.

-Although the Hartree wave function of Eq.~\eqref{eqn:hartreeWF} does not account exactly for nuclear quantum correlation effects, the multi-configurational nature of the MCTDH ansatz accounts for dynamical correlation between the different degrees of freedom induced by the corrugation of the potential energy surface.
+Although the Hartree wave function of Eq.~\eqref{eqn:hartreeWF} does not account exactly for nuclear quantum correlation effects, the multi-configurational nature of the MCTDH ansatz accounts for dynamical correlation between the different degrees of freedom, induced by the corrugation of the PES.
 To correctly describe this nuclear correlation, the convergence of the SPF basis with respect to $\{n_x, n_y, n_z\}$ was carefully checked.
 Table~\ref{table:SPFs} summarizes the parameters used in the calculations for the different isotopes.
-Note that a larger number of SPFs is needed to obtain converged results for heavier isotopes.
-This seems contradictory with the observation that quantum effects are less pronounced in heavier atoms.
-Nevertheless, this can be understood by the fact that the same potential wells support more bound states for heavier isotopes.
-Thus, a larger basis is needed to model the intermediate scattering states for a given value of the incident energy.
-As a consequence, there is a sharp increase in the computational cost upon an increase in the isotope mass.
+Note that a larger number of SPFs is required to obtain converged results for heavier isotopes.
+At first glance, this may seem contradictory with the observation that quantum effects are less pronounced in heavier atoms.
+Nevertheless, it can be understood from the fact that the same potential wells support more bound states for the heavier isotopes.
+Consequently, a larger basis is required to describe the intermediate scattering states for a given value of the incident energy.
+As a result, the computational cost increases sharply with increasing isotope mass.